The solution path of the generalized lasso: The Lagrange dual problem. The Lagrange dual problem

 This last equation tells us that the dual coordinates that are equal to $\lambda$ in absolute value,

 are the coordinates of $D\hbeta_\lambda$ that are ``allowed'' to be nonzero.
-But this does necessarily mean that $(D\hbeta_\lambda)_i \not= 0$ for all $i \in \cB$.
+But this does necessarily mean that $(D\hbeta_\lambda)_i \not= 0$ for all $i \in\cB$.

-For a general design matrix $X$, we can apply a similar argument to derive the dual of \eqref{eq:dlasso}:
+For a general design matrix $X$, we can apply a similar argument to derive the dual of~\eqref{eq:dlasso}:

 This looks complicated, certainly in comparison to problem \eqref{eq:dual}.
-However, the inequality constraint on $u$ is still a simple (un-transformed) box.
-Moreover, we can make \eqref{eq:xdual} look like \eqref{eq:dual} by changing the response $y$ and penalty matrix $D$.
-This will be discussed later in Section \ref{sec:x}.
+However, the inequality constraint on $u$ is still a simple (untransformed) box.
+Moreover, we can make~\eqref{eq:xdual} look like~\eqref{eq:dual} by a change of variables.
+This will be discussed later in Section~\ref{sec:x}.

-In the next two sections, Sections \ref{sec:1d} and \ref{sec:d}, we restrict our attention to the case $X=I$ and derive an algorithm to find a solution path of the dual \eqref{eq:dual}.
-This gives the desired primal solution path, using the relationship \eqref{eq:primaldual}.
+In the next two sections, Sections~\ref{sec:1d} and~\ref{sec:d}, we restrict our attention to the case $X=I$ and derive an algorithm to find a solution path of the dual~\eqref{eq:dual}.
+This gives the desired primal solution path, using the relationship~\eqref{eq:primaldual}.
 Since our focus is on solving the dual problem, we write simply ``solution'' or ``solution path'' to refer to the dual versions.
-Though we will eventually consider an arbitrary matrix $D$ in Section \ref{sec:d}, we begin by studying the 1d fused lasso in Section \ref{sec:1d}.
-This case is especially simple, and we use it to build the framework for the path algorithm in the general $D$ case.
+Though we will eventually consider an arbitrary matrix $D$ in Section~\ref{sec:d}, we begin by studying the 1d fused lasso in Section~\ref{sec:1d}.
+This case is especially simple, and we use it to build the framework for the path algorithm in the general case.